 The Marshall Canyon Equestrian Center offers guided trail rides into the nearby canyons that are full of wildflowers, streams, birds and other wildlife.

 Claremont is strategically located for a multi-day golf adventure in all directions.
-Popular courses in the Claremont area include Empire Lakes and Marshall Canyon, and top-rated private courses such as Sierra La Verne and Upland Hills.
+Popular public courses in and around the foothills within 8 miles of Claremont include Marshall Canyon in La Verne, San Dimas Canyon, Mountain Meadows Golf Course next to Fairplex, and Upland Hills Country Club.

 Claremont’s more than 100 years of history will come to life with a guided Claremont Heritage tour or self-guided tour, or one of the monthly Claremont Colleges walking tours.